Parents, did you know?

 RELATED: 10 Things Not To Say To Your Child

-We have with us our expert in child psychology, Vidya Ragu to explain to us what helicopter parenting is and how it can affect our child’s life — even in the long run.
+We have with us our expert in child psychology, Vidya Ragu to explain to us what helicopter parenting is and how it can affect a child’s life — even in the long run.

 So what is helicopter parenting?